INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/07 - Interruptions and Exceptions/07 - Interruptions and Exceptions.md

 ```

+> [!info]
-**Note:** Some blocking IO functions raises `IOInterruptedException` instead of `InterruptedException`, mind the signature of methods to avoid bad surprises
+> Some blocking IO functions raises `IOInterruptedException` instead of `InterruptedException`, mind the signature of methods to avoid bad surprises
+>
-	*When one of those are raised, it is mandatory to stop the thread (or for a server, to close the connection with the client)*
+>*When one of those are raised, it is mandatory to stop the thread (or for a server, to close the connection with the client)*

 ****